rtenacity/mosaic-website-hugo/content/authors/indus-boddu/index.md

   - Founders
 ---

-Rohan Arni is a sophomore at High Technology High School.
-He is a programmer, musician, scientist and writer.
-He plays the trumpet and the piano.
-You can find his code on his GitHub, and you can find his writing on his blog on his website.
+Indus Boddu is a junior at High Technology High School.
+He founded Mosaic to make publishing research more accessible for students.
+He loves chemistry and electronics, and plays chess.